-N95 respirators are used as required for medical needs such as aerosol-generating medical procedures and known or suspected cases of COVID-19.
-CLOC provides access to, and requires use of, N95 respirators as part of our IPAC processes.
-N95 masks are to be used even if they have not been fit tested.
+Fit tested N95 respirators are used as required for medical needs such as aerosol-generating medical procedures and known or suspected cases of COVID-19.
+Fit tested N95 respirators are recommended for use in congregate care settings when providing direct care to someone who is suspected or confirmed positive with COVID-19.
+CLOC provides access to, and requires use of, N95 respirators as part of CLOC's IPAC processes.
+N95 masks are to be used even if they have not yet been fit tested.
 Necessary training and fit testing is in process at this time for employees in all locations.